England players booed when taking a knee

 England players were booed loudly at Budapest's Puskas Arena when they took a knee before the start of their 2022 World Cup qualifier against Hungary.

-Uefa have ordered Hungary to play three home games behind closed doors after fans were guilty of discriminatory behaviour during Euro 2020.
+Uefa ordered Hungary to play three home games behind closed doors after fans were found guilty of discriminatory behaviour during Euro 2020.

 Charges related to racism and other discriminatory conduct.